H-garr/readmeCreator/README.md

 ## Installation

-    Just package info of npm i in terminal
+    Just package info of npm install in terminal
+    To run after installation, enter "node index.js" into the command line.